syucream/techbookfest4/README.md

 # techbookfest4

-[WIP] A thin book for techbookfest4
+A thin book for techbookfest4

 ## Quickstart